kazurayam/unittest-helper/docs/index.md

 There is `cleanOutputSubDirectory()` method as well.
 This will choose a specific sub directory specified by `setSubDir(Path subDir)` method of the `TestOutputOrganizer.Builder` class.
 The `cleanOutputSubDirectory()` will leave other subdirectories in the output directory untouched.

-### Example9 A helper method that translates a Path to a Home Relative string

-A Path object can be turned into an absolute path string like:

-    /Users/kazurayam/github/unittest-helper/lib/

-In this string you can find my personal name "kazurayam".
-When I write some document, I feel like to copy the output message and paste it into page.
-However, I do not like exposing my personal name public.
-I would prefer "Home Relative Path" which starts with a tilde character, like:

-    ~/github/unittest-helper/lib/

-The `TestOutputOrganizer` class implements a method `String toHomeRelativeString(Path p)`.
-This method does the translation.

-        }

-        @Test
-        public void test_toHomeRelativeString_simple() {
-            TestOutputOrganizer too = new TestOutputOrganizer.Builder(this.getClass()).build();
-            Path projectDir = too.getProjectDir();
-            String homeRelative = TestOutputOrganizer.toHomeRelativeString(projectDir);
-            System.out.println("[test_toHomeRelativeString_simple] " + homeRelative);
-            assertThat(homeRelative).isEqualTo("~/github/unittest-helper/lib");

-This test prints the following output in the console:

-    [test_toHomeRelativeString_simple] ~/github/unittest-helper/lib

-### Example10 You should make a Factory class that creates your customized TestOutputOrganizer
+### Example9 You should make a Factory class that creates your customized TestOutputOrganizer

 It is a good practice for you to create a factory class that creates an instance of `TestOutputOrganizer` for your own unit tests instantiated with custom parameters.
 See the following example.